- Degree - Masters (Level 9 NFQ)

 Link to Course Fee

-An honours degree (2.2 or higher) with accounting constituting a major part.
+An honours bachelor degree (2.2 or higher) with accounting constituting a major part.
+It is expected that all candidates will have full CAP1 exemptions from Chartered Accountants Ireland (CAI).
+Due to pressure on places entry is only guaranteed to graduates holding a 2.1 or better.
 Those who have made timely progress in their professional examinations may also be considered.

 Non-EU applicants should note: